 A relatively new initiative from a previous club member, Ian Frith and our current committee member Paul Gannon, Events and Publicist Officer, began during the Covid lockdown to exhibit a "vehicle of the month", which featured in local publications.
-Following last month's (October) last minute but very successful trialling of this idea in the flesh, the committee is now inviting ANY MEMBER of PCVC to submit their interest in showcasing their vehicle at future meetings, and as a result our first "official" classic of the month of November is featured below.
+Following its succes, we are inviting ANY MEMBER of PCVC to submit their interest in showcasing their vehicle at future meetings.

 Classic of the Month- November 2021 Here is an American Beauty of a 1958 Ford Custom 300 that was purchased by Lee and Leona Chellingworth in 2008 and imported into Cyprus ten years later .
 The Custom 300 was designed by the Ford Motor Company as an economical fleet car and found favour with many USA taxi companies and police forces in the late 50s and early 60s.
 Lee and Leona`s car has been fully restored and is resplendent in its green and white paintwork with white wall tyres and vinyl roof.
 Motive power comes from a 4.2 litre, straight six, petrol engine which deliveries 148 bhp through a 3 speed automatic gearbox.
 Lee has fitted, for safety sake, power assisted disc brakes to the front wheels, and, although the car is not be equipped with power steering or air conditioning, it has the 1950/60 style and charm you cannot find in a modern SUV.
 When in the USA their Ford Custom was owned by a Texan eccentric who would often take his pet jaguar for a drive.
 Lee and Leona do not have an exotic big cat but do have an usual passenger in the rear seat.
 Why not come and discover his identity and inspect this and other classic cars at one of the Paphos Classic Vehicle Club events.
 Details can be found on our Facebook page, or Website (www.paphosclassicvehicleclub.com or click on the QR code), or Telephone 97760997.
 Paul Gannon .